-Caregivers may nurse or bottle-feed anywhere within the museum.
-Areas with comfortable seating include: Griffin Court; the Family Room, located in the Ryan Learning Center; and the private Infant Care Room, located near Gallery 249.
+Caregivers may nurse or bottle feed anywhere within the museum.
+Areas with comfortable seating include Griffin Court and the private Infant Care Room, located near Gallery 249.

-If using a backpack or other bag larger than 11x17” for pumping or nursing a child, please inform our security staff about the bag’s purpose.
+If you will be using a backpack or other bag larger than 11” x17” for pumping or nursing a child, please inform our security staff about the bag’s purpose.
 They will provide a property pass for the backpack and, if necessary, suggest additional conditions for carrying the bag in order to ensure easy travel through the museum and safety for the works of art on display.

 Do you offer art classes or summer camps for kids?

 Most of our programs are for families together rather than children on their own.
-The School of the Art Institute’s Continuing Studies program also has excellent summer camps for children.
+The School of the Art Institute of Chicago’s Continuing Studies program offers programs and summer camps for children year-round.